32 Fun Jobs That Pay Well

 - Fun factors—Experience the adrenaline rush that comes from being on-air live, meet celebrities and politicians, and enjoy perks like free food and event tickets.

-- Job growth—15% in the motion picture, video, and sound recording industry, 9% in television, 8% in broadcasting, and 5% in the arts, entertainment, and recreation sector
+- Job growth—18.2% in the motion picture, video, and sound recording industry, 8.3% in the arts, entertainment, and recreation sector, and 3.1% in the television broadcasting sector

 Writers often enjoy having a variety of opportunities to do what they love most.
 With a knack for the written word, you could find yourself writing for advertisements, scripts, stories, articles, books, and other fun projects.
 You may even want to pursue a more creative career in freelancing where there are opportunities in journalism, blogging, copy writing, travel writing, and many other specialty areas.